RESEARCH STARTER

 Strip Mining Today

-Although strip mining is technically a technique, in reality the term refers to the process of extracting coal at low cost.
+Although strip mining is technically a technique, in reality, the term refers to the process of extracting coal at low cost.
 Coal is America’s most abundant carbon-based fuel.
-United States production of oil reached a peak more than 30 years ago and has declined steadily ever since.
-As dependence on foreign oil is regarded as a diplomatic and political liability for the United States, coal has many supporters.
-As of 2013, the biggest coal-producing state was Wyoming, followed by West Virginia, Kentucky, and Pennsylvania, respectively.
-All the coal extracted from Wyoming is obtained via strip mining.
+The United States' production of oil peaked decades ago and has declined steadily ever since.
+As dependence on foreign oil became regarded as a diplomatic and political liability for the United States, coal had many supporters.
+Into the mid-2020s, the biggest coal-producing states were Wyoming, followed by West Virginia, Pennsylvania, Illinois, and Kentucky, respectively.
+Virtually all the coal extracted from Wyoming is obtained via strip mining.

-Advocates of coal point to promising new “clean coal” technologies that will enable electric utilities to burn coal without producing air pollution.
-These technologies will enable coal to substitute for petroleum and, when combined with a program of reducing gasoline consumption, could make significantly reduce America’s reliance on foreign oil.
-In September 2008, the world’s first clean coal energy plant made its debut in Spremberg, Germany.
+Advocates of coal point to promising “clean coal” technologies that could enable electric utilities to burn coal without producing as much air pollution.
+Supporters have argued that these technologies could enable coal to substitute for petroleum and, when combined with a program of reducing gasoline consumption, could significantly reduce America’s reliance on foreign oil.
+In September 2008, the world’s first "clean coal" energy plant made its debut in Spremberg, Germany.
 The high cost of the technology was absorbed by the German government.
-However, funding for these endeavors remains a problem in many other countries around the world, including the U.S. In 2008, the U.S. Department of Energy discontinued funding for a project known as FutureGen, which would have built the nation’s first clean coal plant in Indiana.
-But in August 2010, the Department of Energy announced a revised plan called FutureGen 2.0, and began renewed efforts to get the project off the ground.
-By March 2013 the FutureGen 2.0 carbon capture and storage project in Illinois was in phase 2.
+However, funding for these endeavors remained a problem in many other countries around the world, including the US.
+In 2008, the US Department of Energy discontinued funding for a project known as FutureGen, which would have built the nation’s first clean coal plant in Indiana.
+But in August 2010, the Department of Energy announced a revised plan called FutureGen 2.0 and began renewed efforts to get the project off the ground.
+By March 2013, the FutureGen 2.0 carbon capture and storage project in Illinois was in phase 2.
+However, this project was ultimately canceled in 2015 due to a lack of funding, and all units associated with it were destroyed in 2021; similar projects had also not succeeded by that time.
+Even as, into the 2020s, more investment went into exploring and producing energy from alternative and renewable sources such as wind, reducing coal's overall contributions, some still promoted the mining and burning of coal as an important part of the country's energy mix and independence.
+Having supported coal in his first term, upon taking office as president for the second time in 2025, Donald Trump signed an executive order focused on "reinvigorating America's beautiful clean coal industry."

-Critics of coal argue that it is still a carbon-based energy source that produces carbon dioxide, a key element in global warming.
+Critics of coal argue that it is still a carbon-based energy source that produces carbon dioxide, a key element in global climate change.
 America’s energy goal, these critics argue, should be to reduce all carbon dioxide emissions, and this precludes the increased use of coal.
-However, the mixture of carbon monoxide and hydrogen formed by the gasification of coal, known as Syngas, can be used as an intermediate in natural gas to reduce the effects on the environment.
+However, the mixture of carbon monoxide and hydrogen formed by the gasification of coal, known as syngas, can be used as an intermediate in natural gas to reduce the effects on the environment.
 Others criticize strip mining, especially in Appalachia, as ruining the environment.
 The practice of storing slurry waste from coal production in reservoirs poses the threat of destructive floods.
 Moreover, dirt and debris from mountaintop removal techniques fill valleys below, clogging streams and threatening drinking water.
-In flatter terrain, like Wyoming, the soil removed to expose coal can be replaced after the coal is removed, making the environmental impacts temporary.
+Supporters have argued that in flatter terrain, like Wyoming, the soil removed to expose coal can be replaced after the coal is removed, making the environmental impacts temporary.

 Bibliography